-Census weighs changes to counting American Indians in 2020
+Census weighs changes to counting American Indians

 Albuquerque, N.M. — The U.S. Census Bureau is testing new questions on tribal enrollment to try to get a more accurate count of American Indians in 2020, officials said Tuesday.